-- (a) In the case of import into Canada, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Canada, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.
+- (a) In the case of import into Japan, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Japan, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.

 The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by the States concerned.
-Neither Canada nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.
+Neither Japan nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.

-Transfers out of Canada
+Transfers out of Japan

-- (a) The Government of Canada shall notify the Agency of any intended transfer out of Canada of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping. - (c) The Government of Canada and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come: - (ii) The State for which the nuclear material is destined; - (iii) The dates on and locations at which the nuclear material is to be prepared for shipping;

-- (iv) The approximate dates of dispatch and arrival of the nuclear material; and - (v) At what point of the transfer the recipient State will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached.
+- (a) The Government of Japan shall notify the Agency of any intended transfer out of Japan of nuclear material subject to safeguards under this Agreement: - (i) If the shipment exceeds one effective kilogram; and - (ii) From facilities which normally export significant quantities to the same State in shipments each not exceeding one effective kilogram, if so specified in the Subsidiary Arrangements. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and within the time limits specified in the Subsidiary Arrangements. - (c) The Government of Japan and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come; - (ii) The State for which the nuclear material is destined; - (iii) The dates on and locations at which the nuclear material is to be prepared for shipping; - (iv) The approximate dates of dispatch and arrival of the nuclear material; and - (v) At what point of the transfer the recipient State will assume responsibility for the nuclear material for the purposes of this Agreement, and the probable date on which that point will be reached.

-The notification referred to in Article 92 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify and, if possible, verify the quantity and composition of the nuclear material before it is transferred out of Canada and, if the Agency so wishes or the Government of Canada so requests, to affix seals to the nuclear material when it has been prepared for shipping.
-However, the transfer of the nuclear material shall not be delayed in any way by any action taken or contemplated by the Agency pursuant to such a notification.
+The notification referred to in article 92 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material before it is transferred out of Japan and, if the Agency so wishes or the Government of Japan so requests, to affix seals to the nuclear material when it has been prepared for shipping, However, the transfer of the nuclear material shall not be delayed in any way by any action taken or contemplated by the Agency pursuant to such a notification.

-If the nuclear material will not be subject to Agency safeguards in the recipient State, the Government of Canada shall make arrangements for the Agency to receive, within three months of the time when the recipient State assumes responsibility for the nuclear material from Canada, confirmation by the recipient State of the transfer.
+If the nuclear material will not be subject to Agency safeguards in the recipient State, the Government of Japan shall make arrangements for the Agency to receive, within three months of the time when the recipient State accepts responsibility for the nuclear material from Japan, confirmation by the recipient State of the transfer.

-Transfers into Canada
+Transfers into Japan